advanderveer/ep/README.md

 - [ ] COULD  also handle panics in the negotiation code
 - [ ] COULD  assert status codes send to Error, Errorf to be in range of 400-600
 - [ ] COULD  support something like this: https://github.com/mozillazg/go-httpheader on output structs
-- [ ] COULD  encode response status also from output struct tags
+- [ ] COULD  encode response status also from output struct tags: maybe use AWS SDK approach of tagging with 'location:"header/uri/body"'
 - [x] WONT   do content-encoding negotiation, complex: https://github.com/nytimes/gziphandler, deserves dedicated package
 - [x] WONT   add a H/HF method for endpoints that are just the handle/exec func
 - [x] WONT  return an error from handle as well, since that might be a common usecase.
 We want to motivate to move into exec function